-4.3.4 OTHER INSTRUCTIONS
+4.3.5 OTHER INSTRUCTIONS

 Besides the various addressing modes outlined above, some instructions use literal constants of various sizes.
 For example, BRA (branch) instructions use 16-bit signed literals to specify the branch destination directly, whereas the DISI instruction uses a 14-bit unsigned literal field.
-In some instructions, the source of an operand or result is implied by the opcode itself.
+In some instructions, such as ADD Acc, the source of an operand or result is implied by the opcode itself.
 Certain operations, such as NOP, do not have any operands.